Home » Latest civil engineering tender price movement

 Latest civil engineering tender price movement

-Civil engineering tender prices rise amid capacity challenges
+Civil engineering tender prices rise as sub-sector activity remains mixed

-Civil engineering tender prices rose by an estimated 0.5% between 3Q2025 and 4Q2025, according to the latest update from the BCIS Civil Engineering TPI panel(1).
+Civil engineering tender prices rose by an estimated 1.0% between 4Q2025 and 1Q2026, according to the latest meeting of the BCIS Civil Engineering TPI Panel(1).

 To keep up to date with the latest industry news and insights from BCIS, register for our newsletter here.